kdeyev/rpc-web-channel/examples/react-froms-client/README.md

 }
 ~~~~

-2. Based on Service Descriptor, RpcWebChannel UI Forms generates a list of services.methods available for RPC calls.
+2. Based on Service Descriptor, rpc-web-channel UI Forms generates a list of services.methods available for RPC calls.
 ![Demo](doc/selector.png)

 3. Each one of methods (service function) is described using JSON Schema document: